DanLavine/willow/docker/README.md

 # run limiter
 docker run -p 8082:8082 --network willow -name limiter limiter:local-latest /bin/bash -c "limiter -limiter-insecure-http -log-level=debug -limiter-locker-url http://locker:8083"
 ```

-**NOTE**
-At the moment, `Willow` is not up and running as I have not made it run through HTTP, it currently only runs with HTTPS
-and thats a bit annoying as a 1st pass to try out.
-So for now, there is no willow service in the compose file.
-Also there
-is a bunch of development work going on to make `Willow` use the `Limiter` service which will be the driving factors behind
-this feature.